No-7/adventures-in-textia-2-the-lost-tower/story/story.md

-﻿#Adventures in Texia 2: The Lost Tower
+#Adventures in Texia 2: The Lost Tower

 ##Story